Get in touch: hello@totalbalance.com.au

 Please note that we don’t offer individual coaching or counselling on retreat and all group sessions are optional.
 You’ll also have plenty of time to yourself if you’re in need of some space and silence.

-Retreat facilitators
+Retreat facilitator

 Kate James – Retreat Lead